Nod to high proportion of gas-to-power ships is fishy

 Being locked into 20-year emergency contracts long after the supply gap has been closed is irrational

 The department of mineral resources & energy announced last week the list of preferred bidders to supply nearly 2,000MW of emergency power to the grid.
 This is in line with the 2019 Integrated Resource Plan (IRP), which identified the need for emergency procurement of 2,000MW-3,000MW to address SA’s immediate short-term electricity supply gap.
 What raises suspicion is the fact that gas-to-power ships account for two-thirds of the successful bids.

 In the context of SA’s immediate short-term power supply gap it is appropriate to get emergency generation capacity onto the grid urgently, even if at a cost premium.
 However, these proposed bids are conditional on 20-year power purchase agreements (PPAs).
 It simply does not make sense to be locked into 20-year “emergency” contracts that would oblige SA to continue paying emergency-solution prices long after the supply gap has been closed...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.